Varmtech/video-client/README.md

  videoTrack can be removed the passed videoTrack exists on our stream.

 ### sendInfo
-if you are in room you can send update message about some status you have to room members.
+If you are in room you can send update message about some status you have to room members.

     VideoRoom.sendInfo(userId, roomName, isPresenter, infoData)